 I am a biological anthropologist and organismal evolutionary biologist studying human evolution, life history, and the growth and development of the skeletal system.
 I am currently a postdoctoral researcher at the Anthropologisches Institut und Museum at the Universität Zürich in Switzerland where I am working on a project funded by the Swiss National Science Foundation investigating population dynamics and natural selection on the dentition of pre-Industrial modern humans.
 I was previously a postdoctoral researcher at the University of California Berkeley where I did my PhD in Integrative Biology, and I have a BA in cultural anthropology from Princeton University and a MA in biological anthropology from San Francisco State University.
-I have published first-author papers in the American Journal of Physical Anthropology, Journal of Mammalian Evolution, Palaeontologia Electronica, PaleoBios, Journal of Anthropology of Sport and Physical Education, the Anatomical Record, and Ecology and Evolution (in press), and I have co-authored publications in Proceedings for the National Academy of Sciences.
+I have published first-author papers in the American Journal of Physical Anthropology, Journal of Mammalian Evolution, Palaeontologia Electronica, PaleoBios, Journal of Anthropology of Sport and Physical Education, the Anatomical Record, and Ecology and Evolution, and I have co-authored publications in Proceedings for the National Academy of Sciences.
 While at Berkeley, I was the host and producer of a well-known science radio talk show called The Graduates on KALX 90.7 FM, and I have been invited to give talks and interviews about my work with the BBC, Inverse.com, the University of Dubuque, the Squaxin Island Tribe, Marin Science Seminar, East Bay Science Cafe, among others.
 I was head instructor of IB35AC Human Biological Variation at UC Berkeley Summer and Fall 2017.
 I will be starting my own lab as Assistant Professor of Anthropology at Western Washington University in fall 2019.

 All the details of my professional life, including information about my research, outreach, teaching, and curriculum vitae, can be found on this website.